0DmytroPoliak0/network-design-and-implementation/README.md

 Overview

-This repository contains the deliverables for the INFO 2416 Summer 2024 Term Project by Dmytro Poliak (Student Number: 100443432) for Section A11 at Kwantlen Polytechnic University.
+This repository contains the deliverables for the INFO 2416 Summer 2024 Term Project by Dmytro Poliak.
 The project involves analyzing a business case for Tony’s Retirement Institute and Care Home (T-RICH) and designing a network infrastructure to support the business operations.
 The project is organized into four main parts:

 Part 1: Organizational Chart and Price Chart
 Part 2: Active Directory Plan